o-minimal GAGA and a conjecture of Griffiths

 Griffiths proved his conjecture in the case that the image $\phi^{\an}(X^{\an})$ is compact \cite[III.9.7]{G2}.
 Sommese \cite{Som1} proved the conjecture in the case that the image has only isolated singularities, and later \cite{Som2} proved a function field variant.
 In particular, he proved that the image of a period map admits a proper desingularization which is quasi-projective and such that the induced meromorphic map is rational.
 However, for example it does not follow from their works that period images admit a compactification by a compact analytic space.

-There is ongoing work by Green--Griffiths--Laza--Robles \cite{GGLR} which attempts to produce a functorial compactification of period images, and goes on to deduce the quasi-projectivity from that.
-However, there is a gap in Proposition 3.4.7: essentially, the difficulty in this type of argument is to ``glue" the period images from the associated graded mixed hodge structures on the boundary to the period image inside.
-They are currently working to resolve the issue.

-The subject of o-minimal sheaves and the development of a cohomology theory were the subject of \cite{EJP}, and this was further developed in subsequent papers.
-Variants of the o-minimal Nullstellensatz and Weierstrass Preparation theorems were proven by Kaiser \cite{K}.
+The subject of o-minimal sheaves and the development of a cohomology theory were treated in \cite{EJP}, and this was further developed in subsequent papers.
+Variants of the o-minimal Nullstellensatz and Weierstrass preparation theorems were proven by Kaiser \cite{K}.

 Kashiwara--Schapira \cite{KS} have constructed a subanalytic site as well as a theory of subanalytic sheaves which is in general different from our construction in \S\ref{sectiondefscheme} for the subanalytic o-minimal structure $\R_{\mathrm{an}}$---see the end of \S\ref{sectiondefscheme} for a more precise discussion.
 Petit \cite{P} has defined a ``tempered analytification" functor on smooth algebraic varieties and proven a conditional GAGA theorem reminiscent of Theorem \ref{mainGAGA} on the subanalytic sites of smooth algebraic varieties in the sense of Kashiwara--Schapira.